 o Geriatrics (4 weeks)

-- In order to ensure that all inbound international students are available for clinics in a timely manner, KUMC requires that students stay at the International House.
+- In order to ensure that all inbound international students are available for clinics in a timely manner, KUMC requires that students stay at the International Accommodations.
 Please refer to the Accommodations page for more information.

 - Students must be available to arrive the Thursday prior to the module start date to allow sufficient time to register, contact the elective department, view the campus, and get settled into the living quarters.